chairraver/hugo-uno/README.md

 * Updated lightGallery to latest and full feature version (1.2.6 as of this writing).
 * Include lightGallery Javascript by default in the `<head>`.
 * Moved the activation for lightGallery into `/layouts/partitials/script.html`.
+* Created a new `tags.html` partial to show tags below the posts and in the summary.
+* Created a new `pagination.html` partial to facilitate paging through the index.
 * Use [jquery-localize](https://github.com/coderifous/jquery-localize)
 for some minimal localization to German (located in `/static/lang`).
 * Activation of localization is also in `/layouts/partitials/script.html`.